rossbgrafana/install-grafana-agent-macOS/install-agent-steps.md

 5. Copy the example lines from the web page using the **Copy to clipboard** selection at the bottom of the example code block, then insert that into the `config.yml`` file under the `integrations` section.

-6. You'll need to confirm the `your-instance-name` text was replaced with your information, such as:
+6. You'll need to confirm the `your-instance-name` text was replaced with your information (myhostname), such as:

 ```  node_exporter:
     enabled: true